 Grease your front wheels, front axle, and deck wheels.
 You will find a grease zerk on each of these items.
 Properly lubricate your lift linkages, pivot points, and brake to ensure they are able to move freely.

-Step 21: Wash the Cub Cadet & Allow it to Dry Completely
+Step 21: Wash the Mower & Allow it to Dry Completely

 Wash your Cub Cadet with a garden hose to clean any remaining dirt from the mower.
 If you choose to use a pressure washer, do not use high pressure as this can damage sealed bearings.

 I like cleaning my mower on a sunny day.
 Having a breeze is a plus.
 Leaving it in the sun to dry allows the moisture around your electrical components and other areas of your mower to evaporate and completely dry.

 Using a leaf blower to blow air on your mower can also assist with drying the mower.
 Any moisture left in the mower can cause premature corrosion of your mower’s components.
 Read more about cleaning your mower here.

 If you need to move your mower to a different area for washing and drying, don’t forget to reattach your spark plug wires so your mower starts.

-Step 22: Do This if Your Cub Cadet is Going into Storage for the Off-Season
+Step 22: Do This if Your Mower is Going into Storage for the Off-Season

 - Remove fuel from your gas tank OR add a fuel stabilizer to reduce gumming in your fuel system.
 Check out why I recommend using Sea Foam Motor Treatment.

-- Fully charge your battery so it does not freeze during storage OR remove and store in a cool dry location.
+- Fully charge your battery so it does not freeze during storage OR remove and store it in a cool dry location.